Illustration by Lam Yik Chun.

 So please, it’s not ‘jelat’.

 Don’t worry, these jelak/jelat offenders won’t be alone.
-In the same circle of hell, you’ll find people who spell ‘macam’ as ‘machiam’, macam Chinese word; ‘sekali’ as ‘scully’ a la the alien-fighting female protagonist of The X-Files; and ‘mampus’ as ‘mampos’, a monstrosity that’s truly mampus.
+In the same circle of hell, you’ll find people who spell ‘macam’ as ‘machiam’, macam it’s a Chinese word; ‘sekali’ as ‘scully’ a la The X-Files; and ‘mampus’ as ‘mampos’, a monstrosity that’s truly mampus.

 Up until a few weeks ago, if you’d thought I was just another damn extra Chinese person feeling offended for a minority race when they never asked for my annoyance, I’d have accepted this perfectly reasonable character assessment.